 your initial deposit *subject to change and depends on individual circumstances.

-Silence Therapeutics plc (LSE: SLN) is a global leader in the discovery, development and delivery of novel RNA interference (RNAi) therapeutics for the treatment of serious diseases.
+Silence Therapeutics plc (LSE: SLN) is a leader in the discovery, development and delivery of novel RNA interference (RNAi) therapeutics for the treatment of serious diseases.

 Silence Therapeutics promotes Sedgwick to CEO role; Christély resignsFebruary 10 2012, 7:29am

 Gene silencing specialist Silence Therapeutics (LON:SLN) announced today that Tony Sedgwick has been appointed the new CEO of the company following the resignation of Thomas Christély.

 Sedgwick was formerly the chief business officer and his promotion takes effect immediately, the firm said.

 Christély has resigned as a director for personal reasons but will ensure a smooth transition, the company added.

 The company's chairman Jerry Randall said: "Tony has a great deal of relevant experience gained from the global pharmaceutical industry.
 He has made a very positive impact on Silence since joining in September last year and has demonstrated the right leadership skills needed as the company continues to gain momentum."